valkey-io/planet/credit_and_history.md

 * [Bogdan Petre](https://github.com/bogdanp05)

-All sysadmins can be reached at planet@lists.valkey.io.
+All sysadmins can be reached at planet AT lists DOT valkey.io.

 <!-- 6789 123456789 123456789 123456789 123456789 123456789 123456789 123456789 -->